 The contractor should also inspect the duct system in your home for air leaks and insulation issues.
 To ensure your duct system meets manufacturer specifications, they should measure the airflow.

 11. Choose Energy-efficient Products

 Many home heating contractors sell HVAC products with different levels of energy efficiency.
 The most energy-efficient HVAC products may be more expensive upfront, but they will help you save on energy in the long run.

 As a minimum, look for Energy Star qualified products, which meet energy efficiency guidelines set by the U.S. Environmental Protection Agency.
 Ask contractors to show you projected calculations of savings from using energy-efficient heating systems.

 Hiring a Home Heating Contractor in the Puget Sound Region

 Paragon Heating and Home Comfort Solutions serves homeowners across Snohomish and East King Counties from Bellevue to Marysville.
-Our specialty is furnace installation and repair, but we also help with air conditioning systems, heat pumps, thermostats, water heaters, and more.
+Our specialty is furnace installation and repair, but we also help with air conditioning systems, heat pumps, thermostats, and more.
 We have a tradition of high-quality workmanship as well as exceptional service.